-In the future, we want to extend the proposed distance measure so that it can automatically infer the parameter $\theta$ from the data sets.
+In the future, we want to extend the proposed distance measure so that it can automatically infer the parameter θ from the data sets.
 Additionally, we want to transform categorical attributes to continuous attributes with aid of the proposed distance measure.

-Acknowledgments.
-This work is funded by the Bavarian Ministry for Economic affairs through the WISENT project (grant no. IUK 452/002) and by the DFG through the PoSTS II project (grant no. STR 1191/3-2).
+Acknowledgements This work has been conducted as part of the project WISENT which is supported by the Bavarian Ministry for Economic affairs under grant no. IUK 452/002.
 We appreciate the support of our project partners HUK COBURG, Coburg, Germany and Applied Security, Großwallstadt, Germany.